phrounz/funfind/README.md

 ```
    funfind <pattern> <file-1> [<file-2> [...]]

+   # show the main function in foo.c
+   funfind main foo.c

+   ---> will display for example:
+       int main(int argc, char* argv[])
+       {
+         printf("Hello world\n");
+         return 0;
+       }

-   funfind processFile foo.c foo.h  # show the processFile function in foo.c or foo.h
+   # show the processFile function in foo.c or foo.h
+   funfind processFile foo.c foo.h

-   funfind void foo.c               # show functions returning void or having parameters with void in it
+   # show functions returning void or having parameters with void in it
-   funfind main foo.c               # show the main function in foo.c
+   funfind void foo.c

-   funfind "main(int argc" foo.c    # show the main function in foo.c (but only if it matches this pattern)
+   # show the main function in foo.c (but only if it matches this pattern)
+   funfind "main(int argc" foo.c

-   funfind typedef foo.c            # show all typedefs on the global scope
+   # show all typedefs on the global scope
+   funfind typedef foo.c

-   funfind "class Bar" foo.h        # show the Bar class definition/declaration (if it is on the global scope)
+   # show the Bar class definition/declaration (if it is on the global scope)
+   funfind "class Bar" foo.h
 ```

 ### Bugs